mus-format/specification/README.md

 # MUS Serialization Format
 MUS (Marshal, Unmarshal, Size) is a binary serialization format that tries to be as simple as possible.
-It does not include field names, types, or any additional metadata, except for a few cases: pointers are preceded by a pointer flag, and variable-length data types are preceded by length.
+It contains almost no metadata (neither field names nor types), except for a pointer flag and a length prefix for variable-length data types.
 For example, an object of type `Foo`:
 ```
 type Foo {
   a int